Table of Contents

 How to avoid it:

-Verify that all suppliers have filed their GSTR-1 so that your input credits appear in your GSTR-2B.
+- Verify that all suppliers have filed their GSTR-1 so that your input credit reflects in your GSTR-2B.

-Maintain clean and accurate purchase records in your accounting software.
+- Maintain neat and correct purchase recordsin your accounting software.

-Think of reconciliation as a monthly “health check” for your GST compliance — it ensures you’re claiming every eligible credit while avoiding future disputes.
+Think of reconciliation as a monthly “health check” on your GST compliance — it ensures you’re claiming every eligible credit while avoiding future problems.

 4. Ignoring Notifications and Portal Updates

 GST is an evolving system — the government frequently issues new notifications, circulars, and amendments.
-Ignoring these updates can result in non-compliance without you even realizing it.
+Ignoring those updates can result in non-compliance without you even understanding it.

 For example: